 When a customer has requirements that they are not able to manage on their own, they seek help from external vendors to do it for them.
-The services or products from external vendors will be solicited using a document called the “Request for Proposal” (RFP).
+The services or products from external vendors will be solicited by the means of a document called the “Request for Proposal” (RFP).
 This document is sent to multiple vendors who will compete to win the bid for the project.

 Once vendors receive the RFP, they read it thoroughly to understand the customer’s requirements.
 Then, they prepare a response document.
 This document acts as their business proposal.
 The business proposal is called an “RFP response.”

 The RFP response tells the customer how the vendor plans to solve the customer’s problem.
 It gives them a lot of other supporting material that proves their knowledge about tackling similar problems.

 The “Business proposal”/ “RFP response” is key to winning business.
 It often has an audience covering a wide spectrum of organizational roles- ranging from managers and architects to CEOs, CFOs and COOs.
 Hence, the business proposal must be created in a very professional way.
 Its language, dictum, format, clarity, honesty, empathy, excellence, and attitude reflect on the vendor who has written it.

 For vendors, business proposals are the most important documents that go to customers.
 In it lies the essence of everything the vendor is trying to sell.
 It is the one chance the vendor gets to show that they have thoroughly understood the customer’s problem, that they have the best solution for that problem, and that they want what’s in the best interest of the customer.

 The goal of a business proposal is to win business.
 To win business, it must help customers understand how their solutions will benefit the customer, why they are better than the competition, how change will be managed and how projects will be executed.
 It also contains the terms and conditions that apply and the price- which are key factors that affect a win./